In the Spring of the year our thoughts turn to gardening.

 The farm property continued to shrink in the early 1940s as the Picardos sold land for the building of houses on NE 82nd Street and on 30th Ave NE.
-Most of the houses on NE 82nd Street at the north edge of the Picardo Farm were built 1950-1951 by developer Howard Schultz, but there are three houses on that street which were moved off of the site of Dahl Field.
+Most of the houses on NE 82nd Street at the northern edge of the Picardo Farm were built 1950-1951 by developer Howard Schultz, and there are also three houses, 2609, 2615, and 2625 NE 82nd Street, which were moved off of the site of Dahl Field.

 The photo below is estimated to have been taken in approximately 1943, facing east with 30th Ave NE at the top.
 A few houses which can be seen at the top of the photo are on the east side of 30th Ave NE, built in 1942 in Albert Balch’s original Wedgwood plat.

 On the left side of the photo is NE 82nd Street which goes up to meet 30th Ave NE at the top.
 The house at top left is 8234 28th Ave NE which was built in 1916 in the Nevins and Park Addition.
 That one-block plat was developed by a group of architects for their family homes.

 The house at far left at the edge of the photo is probably 2612 NE 82nd Street, built in 1933.